GAMS-dev/gamspy/docs/user/basics/equation.rst

 marginal value ``.m`` of an equation is the amount by which the value of the objective variable would change if the equation level were moved one unit.

-Equation attributes may be referenced in expressions and can be used to specify starting values.
+Equation attributes may be referenced in assignment statements and can be assigned to to specify starting values.
 In addition, they serve for scaling purposes and for reporting after a model was solved.
 Here the attributes are not accessed via the Python properties, but are contained in the data of the equation itself which can be retrieved via the ``records`` property as the following example shows::